 Demand for our staffing services is sensitive to changes in the level of economic activity in the regions in which we do business.
 As economic activity begins to improve, temporary employees are often added before full-time employees are hired as companies cautiously re-enter the labor market.
 As a result, our revenues derived from staffing services may be highest at the beginning of an economic recovery.
 During strong economic periods, however, we often experience shortages of qualified employees to meet customer needs.
-Also, as economic activity begins to slow down, companies often reduce their use of temporary employees before undertaking layoffs of permanent staff, resulting in decreased demand for staffing services.
+Also, as economic activity begins to slow down, as has occurred in our market areas in recent months, companies often reduce their use of temporary employees before undertaking layoffs of permanent staff, resulting in decreased demand for staffing services.
 A significant economic downturn, particularly in the Western United States, could have a material adverse effect on our results of operations and financial condition.